Gas & Electricity Price Comparison – Hints, Tips, and Helpful Information

 Utility bills make up a sizeable chunk of household expenditure for most of us.
 With gas and electricity prices rising year-on-year, it’s more important than ever to find a way to cut costs down.

 By far the quickest, easiest, and most effective way to reduce what you spend is to switch to a new, cheaper tariff (or tariffs).
 Use our comparison engine to find out how much you could save by switching to a new supplier today – it’s free, only takes a few minutes, and you’re not committing to anything by comparing.
-Best of all, you could save up to £XXX*!
+Best of all, you could save hundreds of pounds off your annual bill!

 How does Simply Switch’s energy comparison service work?

 - Enter your postcode so that we can make sure we’re showing you accurate prices

 - Let us know a bit about your current tariff including who your provider is and how much you’re paying/using